-The Annual Clarence Ward Birthday Party and Student Exhibitions
+The Annual Clarence Ward Birthday Party and Student Exhibition

-Clarence Ward was the major force behind art education at Oberlin College during the first half of the 20th century.
-We are reviving the tradition of celebrating his birthday, which was an annual event when he was at Oberlin.
-He had so many roles at Oberlin that it's hard to say enough about his influence on the College and the town.
+Clarence Ward was a force behind art education at Oberlin College during the first half of the 20th century.
+It's hard to say enough about his influence on the College and the town.

-Architect — Clarence Ward's love of architecture was not a mere intellectual exercise; he was also a practicing architect.
-The Oberlin College President's House (the Samuel R. Williams house on Forest Street), the 1937 wing to the Museum and the East Oberlin Community Church are a few of his more notable projects.
+Clarence Ward was also a practicing architect.
+Among his projects are The Oberlin College President's House (the Samuel R. Williams house on Forest Street), the 1937 wing to the Museum, and the East Oberlin Community Church, where he was a pastor.

 Barbara Q. Prior